johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 > Try to use EQ/BQ to see where/when I have gut reaction to something, can check that for bias
  - Moderate positive reactions to “good luck”.
 See where it could have failed.
 What could have been improved.

+- No  whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.

 # You are what you think, but with practice, you can change what you think